 - Research project

-Rally players around a type of climate governance that accelerates adaptation
+Rally actors around a climate governance that accelerates adaptation

 The institutions responsible for climate governance in Quebec are not always equipped to properly structure and coordinate the medium- and long-term decision-making and planning processes.
 In this regard, Ouranos proposes to develop knowledge on the roles and responsibilities of the various actors of a system at the inter-institutional, inter-sectoral and territorial levels in order to support the adoption of climate governance conducive to the deployment of adaptation solutions that are viable for society.